magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/widget-library.md

 ## Widgets Library (Bundles)

 Widgets are grouped into widget bundles according to their purposes.
 There are System-level and Tenant-level Widgets bundles.
-Initial ThingsBoard installation comes with a basic set of system-level Widgets bundles.
+Initial IoT Hub installation comes with a basic set of system-level Widgets bundles.
 System level bundles can be managed by a **System administrator** and are available for use by any tenant in the system.
 Tenant level bundles can be managed by a **Tenant administrator** and are available for use only by this tenant and his customers.
 You can always implement and add your widgets by following this [guide](/docs/{{docsPrefix}}user-guide/contribution/widgets-development/).